Berry-House-YYC/calgarygroups/src/content/organizations/social-club/girls-who-transit-yyc.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "A community for women and gender-diverse folks who use public transit.
-They likely advocate for safer transit and building community among riders."
+description: "A community for \"anyone who identifies as a girl.\" Fun events and donation drives."
 ---

-A community for women and gender-diverse folks who use public transit.
-They likely advocate for safer transit and building community among riders.
+A community for "anyone who identifies as a girl."
+Fun events and donation drives.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>